zZelman/CS414-Pizza-Ordering-System/README.md

 * LibreOffice
 * Emacs Org Mode
   * Files with the extension '.org' are meant to be viewed in Emacs' Major Mode Org

+#HOW TO RUN THE SYSTEM
+*TODO: write out how we have been running the system